SeanFobbe/dotfiles-config/README.md

+# ATTENTION: Project moved to Codeberg

+Development of this project continues on Codeberg: https://codeberg.org/seanfobbe/dotfiles-config

+The GitHub repository will remain accessible as a read-only version.

 # Configuration and Dotfiles for Linux

 This is a repository to store dotfiles and install scripts for my Linux configurations on Fedora and Debian.